Best Walking Shoe Frequently Asked Questions

 Q: What is the best walking shoe for an Underpronator?

-A: An Underpronator, also known as a Supinator is someone whose feet roll outward as they walk.
-Those with high arches tend to be underpronators.
-The best shoe to wear is a neutral shoes because they offer maximum flexibility and cushioning.
+whose feet roll outward as they walk.
+Those with high arches tend to be

-Wearing a shoe that is too inflexible can cause injury and pain, such as shin splints.
-It's also possible to develop knee pain and injury if you don't wear flexible footwear.
+such as shin splints.
+It's also possible to develop knee pain and injury

 Q: I have very high arches and Plantar Fasciitis in both feet.
 What is the best walking shoe?

-Plantar Fasciitis can be caused by poor arch support, which strains the ligament in your foot that supports the arch.
+A: Many people with high arches, flat feet as well as overpronators suffer from Plantar Fasciitis.
+According to WebMD, Plantar Fasciitis can be caused by poor arch support, which strains the ligament in your foot that supports the arch.
 This strain can cause tiny tears in the ligament, which leads to pain and swelling.

 A shoe with good arch support and cushioning is very important to help treat Plantar Fasciitis.
 There are many other ways to treat it so I highly recommend you visit an informational site such as WebMD for more information.